searinminecraft/lina-discord/README.md

 > This assumes you have knowledge on how to create a Discord bot and set up the proper intents and invite it, as well as how to use the Linux command line, and how to create a PostgreSQL database.
 >
 > Only Linux is supported.
 Other platforms will not be supported.
+>
+> But feel free to contact me for help setting up the bot.

 1. Initial set up
 ```